2019-2020 Parent and Student Handbook

 All distribution of any materials must be submitted to the CISD administration and/or the Communications Department for review and approval.

-If the principal or designee determines that a student's grooming violates the dress code, the student shall be given an opportunity to correct the problem at school.
+If it is determined a student's grooming violates the dress code, the student shall be given an opportunity to correct the problem at school.

-If an administrator determines that a student’s grooming or dress violates the dress code or has become a disruption to the learning environment, the student shall be given an opportunity to correct the problem and be sent back to class.
-Clothing is available to help the student get back in dress code and return to class.
+If it is determined that a student’s grooming or dress violates the dress code or has become a disruption to the learning environment, the student shall be given an opportunity to correct the problem and be sent back to class.
+Clothing may be available to help the student get back in dress code and return to class.
 Repeated dress code offenses may result in disciplinary action.
 Appropriate discipline procedures shall be followed in all cases in accordance with the Student Code of Conduct.

 The principal, in cooperation with the sponsor, coach, or other person in charge of an extracurricular activity, may regulate the dress and grooming of students who participate in the activity.
 Students who violate dress and grooming standards established for such an activity may be removed or excluded from the activity for a period determined by the principal or, sponsor and may be subject to other disciplinary action as specified in the Student Code of Conduct.

 The policy concerning dress and grooming shall be as follows: